These "musings" are short articles on select topics.

 It's a common thing to say - meditating trains your mind.
 Or, it tames you mind.
 Or, it silences your mind.
 But, none of those are accurate.

-It would be more accurate to say meditating trains you, or - specifically - your attention.
+It would be more accurate to say meditating trains your attention.

-Your mind is compulsive, and thoughts, emotions, and other mental activity are incessant and pervasive.
+Your mind is compulsive, and feelings, thoughts, emotions, and other mental activity are incessant and pervasive.